kbuzzard/xena/canonical_isomorphism/canonical.md

 The final step of initialize_transport is trivial: just emit the final instance declaration above."

+Scott also suggested that "@Simon Hudon knows how to implement @[derive transportable] for many type constructors. :-)"

 Questions Kevin has:
 1) Why is f a function and not a Pi type?
 2) Does it matter if `α` and `β` live in different universe?